kyverno/kyverno/README.md

 ![logo](documentation/images/Kyverno_Horizontal.png)

-Kyverno is a `no-code` policy engine built for Kubernetes:
+Kyverno is a policy engine built for Kubernetes:
-* policies as Kubernetes resources (no additional language!)
+* policies as Kubernetes resources (no new language to learn!)
 * validate, mutate, or generate any resource
 * match resources using label selectors and wildcards
 * validate and mutate using overlays (like Kustomize!)